petrofang/dungeon/README.md

 Installation:
     The game runs directly from the python source code, so you will need Python 3 to run it.
-The database runs on MySQL / MariaDB, so you will need that installed too.
+The database runs on SQLite which shoud be included with Python.
 Run "main.py" to enter the main game loop.
 You can then connect via Telnet or your favorite MUD client.
+By default, the connection IP will be 127.0.0.1 port 4000

 License:
     MIT License